Garhoogin/NitroPaint/README.md

 ## NSCR Editor

 In the NSCR editor, click any tile to edit its palette or character location.
 Right click it to flip it horizontally or vertically.
-Under File->Export Bitmap, you can export the NSCR file as a bmp image.
+Under File->Export Bitmap, you can export the NSCR file as an image.
+The NSCR editor also allows flipping of selections, as well as mass editing of the selected area.

 ## NCER Editor